• Skip to primary navigation

 • More Poriyal Recipes

-Poriyal, tamil name given to dry curries made with vegetables.
-It is a simple stir-fry of any vegetable with chilies, finished with coconut.
+Poriyal, tamil name given to dry curries made with vegetables or greens.
+It is a simple stir-fry with chilies, finished with coconut.
 They can be called cooked salads and can be enjoyed as such without any main.

 Poriyals are regular in south-indian homes.
 Beans Poriyal, avaraikkai poriyal are some common stir-fries in a South-Indian kitchen.

-I get it when your kids make faces when you ask them to eat greens, I have two, and it is tough to please my little one.
-But believe me when i say, Keerai/spinach kootu is his favorite, that with rasam is bliss on his plate.
+I understand when your kids make faces when you ask them to eat greens.
+I have two boys, and my younger one is tough to please.
+But believe me when i say, this simple Keerai/spinach kootu is his favorite.

 The Lunch Thali